GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Individuals with sensitive skin often report feelings of itchiness and tightness, especially after cleansing with too harsh products.
 Hot water often exacerbates the itchiness along with cold and dry air.

 Sensitive, dry skin will produce extra oils to try and compensate for the lack of moisture.
 As a result, pores can easily clog, leading to acne flare-ups.
-These types of breakouts are often red bumps and pustules that are difficult to clear up.
+These breakouts are often red bumps and pustules that are difficult to clear up.

 You burn easily in the sun.

-Sensitive skin is more susceptible to the sun's harmful rays and tends to burn easily.
+Sensitive skin is more susceptible to the sun's harmful rays and tends to burn quickly.
 If you find that spending time outside on a sunny day (even if you are wearing sunscreen) causes irritation or peeling, check the ingredients in your sunscreen - it may be causing an allergic reaction.

 What causes acne?